mcwwcm1/rise-server/README.md

 ## The Rise Project Server Repository

-A game server written primarily in C++ using Beast and SQLite.
+A game server written primarily in C++ using Beast and Postgres.

 This document was looking a bit lonely so I added a pic: